 When you consolidate debt, you no longer have to worry about multiple due dates each month because you only have one payment.
 Furthermore, the payment is the same amount each month, so you know exactly how much money to set aside.

-3. Lower interest rates
+3. Get lower interest rates

 Takeaway: Debt consolidation loans for consumers who have good credit typically have significantly lower interest rates than the average credit card.